TurboWarp/docs/docs/development/extensions/hello-world.md

 class MyExtension {
 ```

 This is a standard [JavaScript class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
-It is convention to define your extension in the form of a class.
+It is conventional to define your extension in the form of a class.
 The name of the class doesn't matter, but we suggest making it somehow based on the extension's name.
 It doesn't have to be unique at this stage.

 ```js
 Scratch.extensions.register(new HelloWorld());
 ```

-This contructs your class into an object and introduces the special API that allows extensions to function: `Scratch`.
+This constructs your class into an object and introduces the special API that allows extensions to function: `Scratch`.
 There's a lot on `Scratch`, but one of the most important functions is `Scratch.extensions.register`.

 Make sure to always call register() exactly once.
 If you don't call it, your extension will never get added and we will keep waiting for it to load.
 If you call it multiple times, the behavior is undefined, so don't rely on it.